rokmc756/Linstor/README.md

   - All target systems must have passwordless SSH access.
   - All hostnames used in the inventory file are resolvable (or use IP addresses).
   - Target systems are Ubuntu 24.04 currently verified (or compatible variants).
-  - MacOS or Linux(or WSL) should have installed ansible as ansible host.
+  - MacOS or Linux(or WSL) should have installed ansible as Ansible Host.
-  - Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt
+  - Supported OS for ansible target host should be prepared with apt package repository configured
   - At least a Normal User which has Sudo Privileges